The Ba\~nados-Silk-West effect with immovable particles near static black holes and its rotational counterpart: Discussion and Conclusions

 \section{Discussion and Conclusions}

-Thus we showed that, indeed, there is a scenario in which (i) particle remains in rest near the horizon (in the static case) or corotates with a black hole (stationary case), (ii) as a consequence, its energy is zero in this limit, (iii) the acceleration experienced by a particle is finite nonzero for the extremal black hole or zero for the ultraextremal one.
-Earlier, it was pointed out (see, e.g. \cite{kd}, page 4) cursorily that there are cases when for one of particles $E=0$ and $L=0$ but these special cases were left without proper attention.
-Now, our work in some sense fills this gap.
-It is also worth noting that we deal with trajectories outside the horizon that only asymptotically approach it.
-Correspondingly, the question about fake trajectories on the horizon \cite{kd}, \cite{circ-15} does not arise at all and $E$ remains finite but nonzero.
-Only in the horizon limit $ E\rightarrow 0$ for all cases under discussion (static or stationary, nonextremal, extremal and ultraextremal).
+Thus we showed that, indeed, there is a scenario in which (i) a particle remains in rest near the horizon (in the static case) or corotates with a black hole (stationary case), (ii) as a consequence, its energy is zero in this limit, (iii) the acceleration experienced by a particle is finite nonzero for the extremal black hole or zero for the ultraextremal one, (iv) its collision with infalling particles leads to an indefinite growth of the energy in the center of mass frame.

 It was explained earlier that, kinematically, the BSW effect arises due to collision between a slow target and rapid particle that hits it \ \cite{k}.
-Now, this circumstance is reaches its ultimate form for static black holes since one of particle does not move before collision at all.
+Now, this circumstance reaches its ultimate form for static black holes since one of particle does not move before collision at all.

-It is worth noting that a role of a particle can also be played by a macroscopic body being slowly lowed by a rope towards a black hole.
+It is worth noting that a role of a particle can also be played by a macroscopic body, being slowly lowered by a rope towards a black hole.
 Models of such a kind are used time to time in black hole physics.
 In particular, they were found to be instructive in the discussion of Gedankenexperiments with thermal radiation (see pp. 479 - 489 in \cite{fn} and references therein).
+Now, as we see, this model appeared in a quite different context.

 There is one more aspect.
 Deviation from geodesic motion was pointed out as one of potential restrictions acting against the BSW effect \cite{berti}.
 Meanwhile, the present work clearly shows that, by itself, the presence of a force can be compatible with the BSW effect thus realizing, as a simple example, a general scheme suggested in \cite{fe}.